Jon Hamm: 1995–2006: Early roles

 In 2000, Hamm landed the role of romantic firefighter Burt Ridley on NBC's drama series Providence.
 His one-episode contract grew to 19 and allowed him to quit waiting tables.
 He made his feature movie debut with one line in Clint Eastwood's adventure film Space Cowboys (2000).
-More substantial roles followed in the independent comedy Kissing Jessica Stein (2001) and the war film We Were Soldiers (2002), during which he turned 30.
+More substantial roles followed in the independent comedy Kissing Jessica Stein (2001) and the war film We Were Soldiers (2002), during the filming of which he turned 30.
 His career was bolstered by his recurring role of police inspector Nate Basso on Lifetime's television series The Division from 2002 to 2004.
 Other minor roles followed on the television series What About Brian, CSI: Miami, Related, Numb3rs, The Unit, and The Sarah Silverman Program.
 Hamm's Mad Men castmate Eric Ladin said in an interview that he admired Hamm because he was persistent until he became successful as an actor.